xyjiang94/EquationRecognition/report.md

 	* The weight between any two strokes is the Euclidean distance between the centroids of their bounding boxes

 ### partition.py
   - The `Partition` class can be initialized with a `MinimumSpanningTree`'s dict output, a `Segmentation` instance that is related to a specific image(of png format), a `session` and a shared `SymbolRecognition` instance that is initialized with model_path.
+It's an error to create a `session` and a `SymbolRecognition` inside the `Partition` class since we would create multiple partition class to recognize multiple equations.
   - The algorithm:
     1. Visit the mst(`MinimumSpanningTree`'s dict output, key = vertex, value = a list of tuples (tuple: [connected vertex, weight])) once and recognize all the segmented image and store result([symbol, y1, y2, x1, x2, list of labels]) to `self.lst`.
     2. Sort `self.lst` by x1.